[Minor revision–posted 9/5/23 (replaces 8/22/19 edition)]

 OP 78.07: Tower Icing

-REVIEW: This OP will be reviewed in March of every fourth year by the Managing Director of the Texas Tech University System Office of Risk Management, the Managing Director of Transportation & Parking Services, and the Managing Director of Grounds Maintenance for Operations with substantive revisions forwarded to the Senior Vice Chancellor/Chief Financial Officer.
+REVIEW: This OP will be reviewed in March of every fourth year by the Managing Director of the Texas Tech University System Office of Risk Management and the Senior Managing Director of Transportation & Parking Services and Grounds Maintenance for Operations with substantive revisions forwarded to the Senior Vice Chancellor and Chief Financial Officer.

 a.
 C-14 parking lot northeast of the KTTZ-TV tower